tensorflow/tfx/CONTRIBUTING.md

 If Python 3.5 is used, our usage of type hints requires at least 3.5.3.

+If Python 3.8 or above is used, note that this will likely introduce an [error when trying to install ml-metadata](https://github.com/google/ml-metadata/issues/37).

 ## Testing Conventions

 All python unit tests in this repo is based on Tensorflow's